seng438-winter-2022/seng438-a2-graydonbenson/Assignment2-ReportTemplate.md

 # 5 Difficulties encountered, challenges overcome, and lessons learned

 The usage of JMock and the discrepancies in the versions of JFree uploaded to Github were a few difficulties we faced while writing this report and these test suites.
 For JMock, we were stumped by the mocking cases that called the same function multiple times since “one-will” expectation does not cater to this case.
 We had to read the JavaDocs to learn about the “atleast-pair” expectation pair.
+Additionally, the discrepancy in versions of JFree avaliable really caused confusion within the group since we were getting different responses for the same test cases.
+We had to figure out the discrepancy on our own, and commit to a single version.

 # 6 Comments/feedback on the lab itself

 The assignment was interesting, interactive, and at times challenging.
 It really gave us a taste of what it is like to test a program, and develop thoughtful test cases.
 It was a great learning opportunity to apply what we learned in class about equivalence and boundary testing.
-One thing we noticed was that two different packages were distributed with different Jar’s.
+One thing we noticed was that two different packages were distributed with different JARs.
 This made it confusing as some tests passed, and others failed, using the same test cases.
 It took us a while to figure out that this was the case, as we had to compare different versions of the repository that existed.
 Overall, it was a good assignment.